-8. Upon receipt of the report from the appropriate committee that the work referred to in paragraph 3. is prima facie worthy of examination a candidate shall be required to pay such fees as determined by Council.
+8. Upon receipt of the report from the appropriate committee that the work referred to in paragraph 3. is prima tacie worthy of examination a candidate shall be required to pay such fees as determined by Council.

-\See this footnote earlier in this section,
+See this footnote earlier in this section.

-Doctor of Medicine

-(MD) in the Faculty

-of Medicine1.
-The degree of Doctor of Medicine may be granted by the Council on the recommendation of the Professorial Board for an original and meritorious contribution to

-some branch of medicine.
+1. The degree of Doctor of Medicine may be granted by the Council on the recommendation of the Professorial Board for an original and meritorious contribution to some branch of medicine.

-Qualifications 2.
-A candidate before being eligible for the degree of Doctor of Medicine shall:
+2. A candidate before being eligible for the degree of Doctor of Medicine shall: